-Indicative contract length in days 2 Per diem 3 in days 85 67
+Indicative contract length in days Per diem in days 93 82

-1 Conditions for Employment of Other Servants of the European Union (CEOS)
+&lt;sup>1 Conditions for Employment of Other Servants of the European Union (CEOS)

-2 The indicative contract length in days includes the additional availability for the return visit with the Chief Observer (10 days) and home based working days
+&lt;sup>2 The indicative contract length in days includes the additional availability for the return visit with the Chief Observer (10 days) and home based working days

-3 The DSA for Venezuela is 85 EUR + 125 EUR for accommodation per night.
+&lt;sup>3 The DSA for Lebanon is 70 EUR + 190 EUR for accommodation per night.
 Nights spent by DCO in transport do not give right to a per diem per night.

 The selected candidate is expected to provide a fit to work certificate (template provided in annex) prior to her/his deployment.
-COVID-19 vaccination (2 doses) is highly recommended and would be an asset (please refer to the section VII - Covid 19).
+COVID-19 vaccination (sanitary pass) is highly recommended and would be an asset.

-The successful candidate shall follow respectfully and at any time during her/his assignment as observer, the EU Code of Conduct for Election Observer and its Ethical aspects, provisions of CEOS relative to Special Advisors as well as the European Commission, EEAS, EU EOM Core Team and Service Provider instructions, in particular security and safety instructions, upon deployment and throughout the EU EOM.
+The successful candidate shall follow respectfully and at any time during her/his assignment as observer, the EU Code of Conduct for Election Observer and its Ethical Guidelines, provisions of CEOS relative to Special Advisors as well as the European Commission, EEAS, EU EOM Core Team and Service Provider instructions, in particular security and safety instructions, upon deployment and throughout the EU EOM.